Kyrylo Seletskyi: Biography

 He was actively involved in the campaign against the scourge of alcoholism in the countryside, a concern of both the Roman and Greek Catholic churches.
 In cooperation with the local intelligence he organized sobriety help groups.
 He also tried to raise the local level of education.
 To improve the financial situation of the parish, he founded a society whose members committed themselves to helping widows, orphans and forgotten people in the parish.
 He also founded what is considered one of the first orphanages in Galicia.

 In his social activities he also worked closely with the local Polish nobility.
 He was particularly strongly associated with Count Stanisław Antoni Potocki, whom he met as a priest in Milków.
 Potocki had a farm in Oleszyce and together with Seletskyi tried to eliminate illiteracy and alcoholism in the region.
 In her memoirs, Countess Anna Potocka called him a friend of the family.

-In 1892, he co-founded the religious congregations of the Sisters Servants of Mary Immaculate, as well as later on the Sisters of Saint Joseph to promote good deeds.
+In 1892, he co-founded the religious congregations of the Sisters Servants of Mary Immaculate.
+In 1894 he co-founded the Sisters of Saint Joseph to promote good deeds.
 The last 10 years of his life were devoted to the new congregation of the Sisters of St. Joseph.

 In honour of his various religious and social activities, he was awarded the title of Papal chamberlain, which was one of the highest honours that could be bestowed by the Pope, and was often given to members of noble families.
 For distinguished services he was made a knight of the Austrian Order of Franz Joseph in 1910.

 He died, age 82, at Zhuzhel and was officially declared a servant of God.